 Health Reimbursement Arrangement (HRA)

-A Health Reimbursement Arrangement (HRA) is an employer-owned and funded account to which Purdue contributes funds that may be used tax-free for eligible medical, prescription, vision, and dental expenses incurred by the employee and their eligible dependents (e.g., spouse, child under age 26) during their HRA coverage period.
+A Health Reimbursement Arrangement (HRA) is an employer-owned and funded account to which Purdue contributes funds that may be used tax-free for eligible medical, prescription, over-the-counter, vision, and dental expenses incurred by the employee and their eligible dependents (e.g., spouse, child under age 26) during their HRA coverage period.

 HRA funds do not roll over from year to year — any unused funds remaining in the account following the end of the runout period (90 days following the termination of the account) are forfeited.
 The HRA coverage period, or the time in which the employee may incur eligible expenses, begins with the opening date of the HRA and ends when the HRA ends (typically 12/31).
 If the accountholder loses benefits eligibility or leaves Purdue employment midyear, their HRA would terminate with that date and they would have 90 days after to file claims for reimbursement of expenses incurred up until that date.
 HRAs may be continued through COBRA following a loss of coverage (e.g., separation of employment).